RNAS Crail

 Former Royal Naval Air Station in Fife, Scotland From Wikipedia, the free encyclopedia

-Royal Naval Air Station Crail (RNAS Crail, also known as HMS Jackdaw) is a former Royal Naval Air Station of the Fleet Air Arm located 4.9 miles (7.9 km) east of Anstruther, Fife and 8.8 miles (14.2 km) from St Andrews, Fife, Scotland.
-It was home to a site of the Joint Services School for Linguists from 1956 to 1960.
+Royal Naval Air Station Crail (RNAS Crail, also known as HMS Jackdaw and briefly HMS Bruce) is a former Royal Navy Naval Air Station for use by the Fleet Air Arm, located 4.9 miles (7.9 km) east of Anstruther, Fife and 8.8 miles (14.2 km) from St Andrews, Fife, Scotland.

 HMS Bruce 1947-49